Poekilopleuron

-Poekilopleuron (meaning "varied ribs") is a genus of tetanuran dinosaur, which lived during the middle Bathonian of the Jurassic, about 168 to 166 million years ago.
+Poekilopleuron (meaning "varied ribs") is a genus of carnosaurian theropod dinosaur, which lived during the middle Bathonian of the Jurassic, about 168 to 166 million years ago.
 The genus has been used under many different spelling variants, although only one, Poekilopleuron, is valid.
 The type species is P. bucklandii, named after William Buckland, and many junior synonyms of it have also been erected.
-Few material is currently known, as the holotype was destroyed in World War II, although many casts of the material still exist.
+Little material is currently known, as the holotype was destroyed in World War II, although many casts of the material still exist.

 Discovery and naming

 Poekilopleuron is a genus of theropod with a long and complex history.
 The holotype was discovered in July 1835 near La Maladrerie and the genus was named and first described by Jacques Amand Eudes-Deslongchamps in a report published in 1836, based on holotype material that is now destroyed.
 In 1837, Eudes-Deslongchamps published a more detailed account of this discovery in a monograph which was also inserted next year in volume 6 of the "Mémoires de la Société Linnéenne Normandie".

 The holotype, which was housed in Musée de la Faculté des Sciences de Caen and destroyed during World War II, included gastralia, phalanges, a left forelimb, caudal vertebrae, chevrons, ribs and a hindlimb.
-Of all the material, few is still preserved, although the gastralia, phalanges and forelimb were cast and now represent the plastotype, with casts in the Muséum National d'Histoire Naturelle (specimen MNHN 1897-2) and Yale Peabody Museum (specimen YPM 4938).
+Of all the material, little is still preserved, although the gastralia, phalanges and forelimb were cast and now represent the plastotype, with casts in the Muséum National d'Histoire Naturelle (specimen MNHN 1897-2) and Yale Peabody Museum (specimen YPM 4938).
 The original material was uncovered in a layer of the Calcaire de Caen in Normandy, France.
 Poekilopleuron can be assigned to the middle Bathonian in age, about 167.7 to 166 million years ago.

 In the same 1836 publication, Eudes-Deslongchamps also named the type species of Poekilopleuron, P. bucklandii.
 Eudes-Deslongchamps noted similarities with some material of Megalosaurus bucklandii and Poekilopleuron, and chose the species name bucklandii for Poekilopleuron, so that if the two genera were synonymized, only the genus name would be suppressed.
 The generic name is derived from Greek ποίκιλος, poikilos, "varied", and πλευρών, pleuron, "rib", a reference to the three types of rib present.
 The specific name, honouring William Buckland, was deliberately identical to that of Megalosaurus bucklandii.